r00t254/Blog-posts/README.md

 Flask
 Heroku
 # BDD
-Behaviour	Input	Output
+Behaviour'''''	Input'''''''	Output
-Load the page	On page load	Get all blogs, Select between signup and login Select SignUp	Email,Username,Password	Redirect to login Select Login	Username and password	Redirect to page with blogs that have been posted by writes and be able to subscribe to the blog
+Load the page	  On page load	Get all blogs,---- Select between signup and login Select SignUp   	Email,Username,-----Password	Redirect to login Select Login	Username and password	Redirect to page with blogs that have been posted by writes and be able to subscribe to the blog
-Select comment button	Comment	Form that you input your comment Click on submit		Redirect to all comments tamplate with your comment and other comments Subscription	Email Address	Flash message "Succesfully subsbribed to D-Blog"
+Select comment button	    Comment	--------Form that you input your comment Click on submit	  	-----Redirect to all comments tamplate with your comment and other comments Subscription	   Email Address	Flash message -----"Succesfully subsbribed to D-Blog"